geerlingguy/pi-bell-slapper/README.md

 ### Tools Needed

-These are the tools I used (though you can use whatever version you have):
+These are the tools I used to put everything together (though you can use any suitable substitute):

   - [Weller WES51 Soldering Station](https://amzn.to/3iUX6g8)
   - [Adjustable Circuit board holder](https://amzn.to/35CrgNo) (not necessary but helpful)